 Embeddings (BAAI bge-small) and vector search (sqlite-vec) run on your machine.
 No account, no API key, no telemetry — REKOL has no cloud of its own and never phones home.
 It adds no new place your data goes beyond the assistant you already use.

-REKOL plugs into the assistant you already live in (Claude Code today, every MCP assistant next).
+REKOL plugs into the assistant you already live in (Claude Code today).
 You don't adopt a new agent or switch tools — you add durable memory to the workflow you have.

 A layered model — always / when / topics / knowledge — with triggers that inject the right context at the start of every session.
 The assistant just knows, instead of being told to look.

-And the basics, done right: memory is plain markdown you own (open it in Obsidian, grep it, version it in git), and REKOL searches your past session transcripts alongside your curated notes — time-aware, so stale memory doesn't crowd out what's current.
+And the basics, done right: memory is plain markdown you own (open it in Obsidian, grep it, version it in git), and REKOL searches your past session transcripts alongside your curated notes.
+It's also time-aware — REKOL keeps the assistant grounded in the actual current time every turn, not just the date its session started with, and weights recall by recency, so the most current memory surfaces first.

-Works with Claude Code on macOS today.
+Works with Claude Code — terminal, IDE, or the Claude Desktop app — on macOS and Linux today.
 It's git clone of a public repo you can read first — not a script piped into your shell.

 # clone and install — it asks where to keep your memory